 Use accounts only with the explicit permission of the account holder;

-Notify us of any plans or intentions for public disclosure; and
+Notify us of any plans or intentions for public disclosure, including timing and methods; and

 Do not engage in extortion.